ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-5.md

 date: 2025-05-25
 ---

-In [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}), we explored how sparse autoencoders can extract interpretable features from neural networks.
+In [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}), we explored how sparse autoencoders can extract interpretable features from neural networks, building on the superposition analysis from [Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %}) and the mathematical frameworks from [Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %}).
 But extracting features is only the first step—without rigorous validation, we risk mistaking optimization artifacts for meaningful computational primitives.
 This part develops comprehensive methodologies for validating interpretability claims through multiple independent lines of evidence, ensuring our insights reflect genuine understanding rather than wishful thinking.

 ## The Validation Imperative